FrancoiseSagan/Kryo_GPSPointtest/README.md

 Because kryo requires that types and all types that depend on them have parameterless constructors

-However, overwriting the logic of kryo can fix it, by accessing the information of .class with the help of reflection when deserialization:
+However, overwriting the logic of kryo can fix it, by accessing the information of .class with the help of reflection when in deserialization:

 ```java
 public class Kryox extends Kryo {